HishamLadha/finance-app/README.md

 ## To be worked on:

-- [] Add email verification upon sign up
+### Pages

+#### Home/ Dashboard

+- [ ] Work on the monthly spending feature (needs to track only the spending over the last month.
+Each month, the spending should be reset to 0)

+#### Transactions

+- [ ] Transactions page - Should display all transactions in a table format with pagination.

+#### Accounts

+- [ ] Work on the feature where a user can transfer money between accounts
+- [ ] Work on the edit account feature (current not functional)

+#### Backlog/ Maintenance

-- [] Work on responsiveness for different screen sizes
+- [ ] Work on responsiveness for different screen sizes
-- [] Add a feature to allow users to change their password
-- [] Modify component names to be Pascal case instead of camelCase
+- [ ] Modify component names to be Pascal case instead of camelCase

-- [] Work on the edit account feature (current not functional)
+#### Future features

+- [ ] Add email verification upon sign up
+- [ ] Add a feature to allow users to change their password
-- [] Potentially make the switch to a self hosted instance of Supabase
+- [ ] Potentially make the switch to a self hosted instance of Supabase

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).